 Sital Sasthi, the marriage of Lord Shiva and Goddess Paravati is a major festival of Utkal Brahmins in Orissa.
 The festival was started by the King of Sambalpur after he brought Utkal Srotriya Vaidika Brahmins from Puri.
-This festival is in form of a carnival, where various artists participate and making the festival more beautiful and colorful.
+This festival is in form of a carnival, where various artists participate and make the festival more beautiful and colorful.

 It is celebrated at the end of the summer season to worship Rain God to protect them from scorching summers.
 It is celebrated on the sixth day (Sasthi) of ‘Shukla Paksha’ (the waxing phase of the moon) in the ‘Jyestha’month.
-This homecoming procession of the divine couple is considered one of the oldest cultural carnival of the country.
+This homecoming procession of the divine couple is considered one of the oldest cultural carnivals of the country.

 The Sital Sasthi Jatra will be held in Sambalpur from June 11 to June 17.
 The same festival is celebrated as ‘Hartalika Teej Vrat’ in North India and ‘Swarn Gouiri Vratam’ in South India.
 On this day married women keep fast for well-being and the long life of their husbands.

 Sital Sasthi 2023 is on May 26th Friday.